-Long before house hunting became an online affair, Estate Agents came together to introduce a technological innovation in buying and selling homes.
+Estate agents come together to introduce technological innovation in the buying and selling of homes.

 On a visit to one estate agent office, one couple spell out their search requirements.